google/oss-fuzz-gen/report/README.md

 ## Experiment Report

-*  While the experiment is running, `upload_report.sh` periodically generates an experiment report and uploads it to `gs://oss-fuzz-gcb-experiment-run-logs/Result-reports/`.
+*  While the experiment is running, `upload_report.py` periodically generates an experiment report and uploads it to `gs://oss-fuzz-gcb-experiment-run-logs/Result-reports/`.
 *  After the experiment a final report is generated and uploaded to GCS.